-Nicotine is the addictive simulant within tobacco cigarettes and the chemical which changes your brain chemistry and habits.
+Nicotine is the addictive stimulant within tobacco cigarettes and the chemical which changes your brain chemistry and habits.
+Nicotine will get you addicted to tobacco cigarettes however the most serious health problems are caused by other ingredients which include formaldehyde, cyanide, ammonia and tar.

 Do you have a daily smoking routine?
 Most smokers say they get an urge for a cigarette at particular times of the day e.g after breakfast, drinking coffee, waiting at the bus stop.